 Irregularities at the menstrual period

-Dental issues (for example, cavities, tooth discoloration and tooth sensitivity)
+Dental issues (for example, cavities, How To Trap A Fox, tooth discoloration and tooth sensitivity)

 Dry skin, hair and nails.
 The individual may also have thinning hair and brittle nails.